 Organizations unable to successfully monitor and measure customer satisfaction, are powerless to identify satisfied and unsatisfied customers!

 “No one knows the cost of a defective product – don’t tell me you do.
 You know the cost of replacing it, but not the cost of a dissatisfied customer.”

 Voice of Customer (VOC)

-Voice of Customer (VOC) is a term used to describe the detailed process of obtaining customer’s expectations, preferences and aversions.
-The VOC profile is populated and supported with use of market research surveys that produces a comprehensive set of customer-wants and needs, organized into a hierarchical structure and prioritized in terms of relative importance and satisfaction with current business alternatives.
+Voice of Customer (VOC) is a term used to describe the detailed process of obtaining customer’s expectations, preferences, and aversions.
+The VOC profile is populated and supported with the use of market research surveys that produce a comprehensive set of customer wants and needs, organized into a hierarchical structure and prioritized in terms of relative importance and satisfaction with current business alternatives.

 Surveys & Questionnaires: Differences

-A survey is defined as the measure of opinions or experiences of a group of targeted people through the asking of questions.
-A survey includes all aspects of the research project, including: research goals, design and format, construction, sampling method, data collection, and response analysis.
+A study is the measure of opinions or experiences of a group of targeted people through the asking of questions.
+It includes all aspects of the research project, including research goals, design and format, construction, sampling method, data collection, and response analysis.

-This is opposed to a questionnaire, which is a set of printed or written questions with a choice of answers, devised for the purposes of a survey or statistical study.
-In summary, a questionnaire is a component of a survey.
+In contrast, a questionnaire, which is a set of printed or written questions with a choice of answers, devised for a survey or statistical study.
+In summary, a poll is a component of an investigation.